-The differences between a Naturopathic Physician (NMD/ND), Naturopathic Practitioner, and Medical Consultant (MD)
+The differences between a Naturopathic Doctor Physician (NMD/ND), Naturopathic Practitioner, and Medical Consultant (MD)

-Lots of folks have been asking us what a Naturopathic Physician (NMD/ND) is, and we wanted to share with you a few differences between a Naturopathic Physician (Consultant in Michigan) (NMD/ND), Naturopathic Practitioner, and Medical Consultant (MD)!
+Lots of folks have been asking us what a Naturopathic Physician/ Doctor (NMD/ND) is, and we wanted to share with you a few differences between a Naturopathic Physician/ Doctor (NMD/ND), Naturopathic Practitioner, and Medical Doctor (MD)!

-In fact a Naturopathic Consultant’s (NMD/ND) curriculum is more similar to that of a Medical Consultant (MD), than a naturopathic practitioner.
+In fact, a Naturopathic Consultant’s (NMD/ND) curriculum is more similar to that of a Medical Doctor (MD), than a naturopathic practitioner.

-Here are 6 things that make licensed Naturopathic Physicians (consultants in Michigan) different from naturopathic practitioners:
+Here are 6 things that make licensed Naturopathic Physicians different from naturopathic practitioners:

 1. Naturopathic Consultants are graduates of accredited, four-year naturopathic medical colleges (there are only 6 of these colleges in the United States, none of which are in Michigan)